 Top Sports & Outdoors Experiences in Raleigh, N.C.

 More than 180 miles of hiking and greenway trails for energizing exploration and the best views of the area's natural scenery.
 More than 10,000 acres of parkland with gorgeous lakes for stand-up paddle boarding and boating on.
-55-foot indoor rock climbing walls.
+Fifty-five-foot indoor rock climbing walls.
 BMX parks, including one founded by a five-time X Games gold-medalist.
 Want energy?
 The Raleigh area has plenty of ways to get active.
 These are the top experiences:

 Triangle Rock Club